-The GHG Protocol was developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).
+The GHG Protocol Corporate Accounting and Reporting Standard, 2004, developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).
 It is the most widely used and recognized international standard for accounting for greenhouse gas emissions from organizations.
 The principles of GHG calculation and information on the scope concept can be found in the appendix.

 II.
-System limits and data
+System boundaries and data